ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Hyperreflexivity Trap
 [Theoretical] NoteBook 7 - Phenomenological Layer, Domain: Phenomenology, System Role: Pathology, Temporal: Dynamic, Operational Flags: Pathology

-**Definition:** Also known as "Map Addiction."
+Also known as "Map Addiction."
 A failure mode where the user stays in the reflective map (dialogue) forever, never returning to the pre-reflective territory (lived experience).
 **Symptoms:** Sessions without new lived experience; dialogue circling the same themes; loss of the .
 **Prevention:** Tethering reflection to  (lived life) and Embodied Verification.
 **Notes:** Over-reflection preventing return to lived experience.
 **Relations:**
 - Link to PSB  (Relation: `Opposite Failure Mode`).
-- Link to  (Relation: `Cured By`).

 ---